Ready to say goodbye to debt for good? Learn More

 Step 3: File Your Forms With the Court Clerk Within 30 Days

-Make two copies of your answer form.
+Make at least two copies of your answer.
 File the original with the court clerk.
-Serve (deliver) a copy to the plaintiff (more on this in the next step), and keep a copy for your records
+Most courts accept filings in person, but the clerk’s office can let you know if other options are available.
+After filing, send a copy to the plaintiff and keep one for your records.

 Step 4: Serve a Copy of the Answer to the Plaintiff